hlaineka/get_next_line/README.md

 A function written by me (Helvi Lainekallio) during my studies in Hive Helsinki.

-The function takes as parameter the fd where if reads from and a string line, where it writes the data it has read, until newline or EOF.
-The function returns 1 every there is a line to be read and 0 ones it finds EOF.
+The function takes as parameter the *fd* where if reads from and a string *line*, where it writes the data it has read, until newline or EOF.
+The function returns 1 every time there is a line to be read and 0 ones it finds EOF.
 The function is able to handle multiple open file descriptors

 The function uses the library libft, also written by me during my studies.